- No membership fees

 Transfer Fee: 3% intro for 120 days, then up to 5% (min $5)

 - 0% intro APR for 18 months from account opening on purchases and qualifying balance transfers.
-Intro APR extension of up to 3 months with on-time minimum payments during the intro and extension periods.
-14.49% to 26.49% variable APR thereafter; balance transfers made within 120 days qualify for the intro rate and fee of 3% then a BT fee of up to 5%, min $5
+Intro APR extension for 3 months with on-time minimum payments during the intro period.
+17.24% to 29.24% variable APR thereafter; balance transfers made within 120 days qualify for the intro rate and fee of 3% then a BT fee of up to 5%, min $5.

 - $0 Annual Fee

-- Through My Wells Fargo Deals, you can earn cash back in the form of a statement credit while you shop, dine, or enjoy an experience simply by using your eligible Wells Fargo Credit Card
+- Through My Wells Fargo Deals, you can get access to personalized deals from a variety of merchants.
+It's an easy way to earn cash back as an account credit when you shop, dine, or enjoy an experience simply by using an eligible Wells Fargo credit card.

 - Select "Apply Now" to learn more about the product features, terms and conditions

-- More Details & Reviews About Wells Fargo Reflect℠ Card
+- More Details & Reviews About Wells Fargo Reflect® Card

 Wells Fargo Reflect Card Highlights